Talking about Buddhism

 Prince Siddhartha soon after left his palace and his family, cut his hair and beard, put on plain clothes, and began his spiritual journey.
 He set out to find the most renowned spiritual teachers and practiced their doctrines.
 He became an ascetic and nearly starved to death.

-He decided that these were not the correct paths and thought a less extreme or ‘middle way’ method of080101k2.jpg learning and meditation would be the best.
+He decided that these were not the correct paths and thought a less extreme or ‘middle way’ method of learning and meditation would be the best.
 He set out on his own to seek the truth, determined to find the path to enlightenment.
 He sat in the shade of a tree determined to reach his goal, which he did.
 Enlightenment is a state of mind where there is no illusion, where one is at peace and bliss with the world, and where one’s desires have become extinct.

 The Buddha realized what is known as the four noble truths: 1) that existence is subjected to dukkha–stress, disease, and unhappiness; 2) dukkha is caused by desire (called tanha); 3) if one eliminates desire, dukkha will no longer exist; 4) the way to eliminate desire and suffering is to follow the Eightfold Path: Correct understanding, thought, speech, bodily conduct, livelihood, effort, attentiveness, and concentration.

 He wandered the country teaching his doctrines and gained a large following of disciples.
 His teachings later became the Tipitaka, or the Buddhist ‘Bible.’
-He spent the rest of his life spreading his080101k3.jpg beliefs.
+He spent the rest of his life spreading his beliefs.
 He died in 483 BC.
 Buddhism is the result of people following the Lord Buddha’s teachings.
 Buddhism reached what is now known as Thailand about 2,000 years ago.

 Monk Supat Kosalo summarized the main point of Buddhism as: “Do good, receive good.
 Do bad, receive bad.
 Purify your mind.
 The only way to purify your mind is to meditate.”
 He continued, “there are many rules of Buddhism and over 84,000 teachings and methods, but the basic precepts are not to steal, not to lie, not to cheat on your spouse, not to kill, and not to take strong drinks.
 These are the basic rules for all Buddhists.
 A monk has 227 rules to follow.”